deepin-community/python-lark/docs/grammar.md

 ### Priority

-Rules can be assigned priority only when using Earley (future versions may support LALR as well).

-Priority can be either positive or negative.
-In not specified for a terminal, it's assumed to be 1 (i.e. the default).
+Like terminals, rules can be assigned a priority.
+Rule priorities are signed integers with a default value of 0.

+When using LALR, the highest priority rules are used to resolve collision errors.

+When using Earley, rule priorities are used to resolve ambiguity.

 <a name="dirs"></a>
 ## Directives